 Have you calculated the time spent on word processing by all the company writers that are involved in this process?
 It's enormous!

-How much time do you spend writing a document in Word?
+How much time do you spend on Word to write a document?

-Here is how Wordgives you this information.
-All versions of Word have a timer to measure the time spent on writing a document.
+This is how Word gives you this information.
+There is a timer in all versions of Word for the time spent writing a document.
 But watch out!
 It is activated when the file is created for the first time.
 What about counting the time spent when you leave Word to work on another task?

 Open your document and click on the Filetab.

 Word Processing: Time spent in Word.
 Step 1 File tab

 Click on the Propertiesheading.

 Text Processing: How much time passed in Word.
 Step 2 Left Column “Information” Topic.

 In the column below, the Total editing timeinformation shows you how much time you spent writing your document.

 In this example: 187 mn for 1325 words